knime/knime-shared/org.knime.gateway.codegen/README.md

 ### Code Generation

 In order to trigger the code-generation the **org.knime.gateway.codegen.Generate**-class needs to be run as a java-app.
 It reads all _/src-gen/*-config.json_-files and generates (and potentially overrides) the respective source files.
-The source files will only be generated iff the defined output-directory (outputDir-property) relative to this project exists.
+The source files will only be generated if the defined output-directory (outputDir-property) relative to this project exists.
 Otherwise the code-generation for the particular config-file will be skipped (see log output).